Dan0sz/host-analytics-locally/readme.txt

 1. Use the Settings -> Optimize Analytics screen to configure the plugin

 == Frequently Asked Questions ==

+= I have another file I want to host locally.
+Could you make a plugin? =

+Maintaining two plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host Google Webfonts locally; please install [CAOS for Webfonts](https://wordpress.org/plugins/host-webfonts-local/).
+For anything else, please follow the steps in [this how-to](https://dev.daanvandenbergh.com/how-to/host-js-locally-crontab/).

 = Is this plugin GDPR compliant? =